bcnmy/docs/docs/Bundler/api/get-useroperation-by-hash.md

 - If the UserOperation is included in a block:
   Return a full UserOperation, with the addition of entryPoint, blockNumber, blockHash and transactionHash.
-- Else if the UserOperation is pending in the bundler’s mempool:
-  MAY return null, or: a full UserOperation, with the addition of the entryPoint field and a null value for blockNumber, blockHash and transactionHash.
+- Else if the UserOperation is pending in the bundler’s mempool: may return null, or: a full UserOperation, with the addition of the entryPoint field and a null value for blockNumber, blockHash and transactionHash.
 - Else:
   Return null